Jahid-08/configure-ad/README.md

 </p>
 <p>

   Now we are going to create a Domain Admin user within the domain.
 First, we are going to create an Organizational Unit called **_EMPLOYEES**, and then another one called **_ADMINS**.
-In order to do this, on PC click the windows start icon, navigate to **Windows Administrative Tools** and then select **Active Directory users and Computers**
+In order to do this, on PC click the windows start icon, navigate to **Windows Administrative Tools** and then select **Active Directory users and Computers**.A window should pop up, then click on **mydomain.com** or whatever else you would name it and then right click it, then click New -> Organizational Unit and then name it **_EMPLOYEES** and then click ok.
+Then we're going to do the same thing for **_ADMINS**.
+Now we're going to create a new admin with the username of jane_admin, and the password is Cyberlab123!.
+To do this, we'll navigate to the **_ADMINS** folder, New -> User and fill in the information.
+First name: Jane, Last name: Doe, and then the **User logon name is **jane_admin**.
+Click next and type the password and uncheck the option **User must change password at next logon** and check **Password never expires(for the lab)**.
+Click next and then finish.
 </p>
 <br />